New Zealand Armed Forces Award: Appearance

 The New Zealand Armed Forces Award is a circular silver medal.
 The obverse bears the crowned effigy of Her Majesty The Queen surrounded by the inscription ELIZABETH II DEI GRATIA REGINA FID.
 DEF.
 The reverse shows two crossed swords, pointed upwards, with a spread winged eagle superimposed in the centre, surmounted by a Naval Crown.
 Behind the swords are two fern fronds with their stems crossed at the base.
-The whole designed is surrounded by the inscription New Zealand above and Armed Forces Award below.
+The whole design is surrounded by the inscription New Zealand above and Armed Forces Award below.
 The emblems on the reverse are representative of the three services: the New Zealand Defence Force, the New Zealand Army, the Royal New Zealand Navy, and the Royal New Zealand Air Force.

 The medal is suspended by a ribbon of dark blue, crimson, and light blue.
 These colours represent the three services, while the black central stripe represents New Zealand.
 Subsequent awards of the medal are denoted by a clasp worn on the suspension ribbon of the medal or as a rosette on the service ribbon worn in undress.